 For an avid reader, a subscription to Kindle Unlimited means access to over a million titles – including many cruising memoirs.

-A classic weather station is a very generous gift but it is also practical and nautical.
+A classic weather station is a very generous gift, but it is also practical and nautical.
 We have one onboard, and it’s the only place we have a barometer.

 Cruisers use drybags all the time!
-If I’m just taking the dingy from boat to boat I might use a small one for the necessities.
+If I’m just taking the dingy from boat to boat, I might use a small one for the necessities.
 If we’re going to shore with our laptops and other gear, we take our drybag backpack.

 A waterproof Bluetooth speaker is a great idea.
 The speaker can be taken to shore for a bonfire or put in the dinghy for a raft-up.

-A classic gift, jewelry can be great if done right.
+A classic gift, jewelry can be a great gift if done right.
 The perfect piece isn’t extremely valuable, and I like pewter because it doesn’t tarnish.
 I have some lovely jewelry I enjoy wearing that I got as gifts.

 Many cruisers opt not to wear wedding bands while cruising, as it can lead to dangerous situations and potentially losing a finger.
 Now, persons in professions with the same danger often wear silicone rings.
-You don’t have to choose a color, they come in packs!
+You don’t have to choose a color; they come in packs!